 M/s RSVA & Co.
 (Regn.
 No. 110504W) Chartered Accountants Mumbai beingjoint statutory Auditor along with M/s.
 B. Khosla & Co.
 (Regn.
 No. 000205C)Chartered Accountants Jaipur and due to event of resignation of the other Joint StatutoryAuditor has resigned as Joint Statutory Auditor of the Company.

 The Board of Directors has based on the recommendation of the Audit Committee at itsmeeting held on August 17 2017 proposed the appointment of M/s Ummed Jain & Co.(Regn.
 No.119250W) Chartered Accountants Mumbai and M/s RSVA & Co.(Regn.
 No. 110504W) Chartered Accountants Mumbai as the Joint Statutory

 Auditors of the Company for a period of one year to hold office from the conclusion ofthis AGM till the conclusion of the AGM to be held for the Financial Year 2017-18.

 In respect of the observations made by Auditors in their report your Directors wish tostate that the replies in that respect have been given in the Directors Report in aseparate section.

-The Board has appointed Mr. Vishal N. Manseta Practising Company Secretary to conductSecretarial Audit for the financial year 2014-15.
-The Secretarial Audit Report for thefinancial year ended March 312015 is annexed to this Report.
+The Board has appointed Mr. Vishal N. Manseta Practicing Company Secretary to conductSecretarial Audit for -17.
+The Secretarial Audit Report for the financial year ended March31 2017 is annexed to thefinancial this Report.